 In summary, it is clear that the population of Toronto is extremely diverse.
-The details of this diversity - percentage of foreign-born population, number of nationalities, and languages spoken - give the city a strong claim to be "the most diverse city in the world."
-In this era of globalization, Toronto might serve as a model for multicultural tolerance.
+The details of this diversity - percentage of foreign-born population, number of nationalities, and languages spoken - give the city a strong claim to be the world's most diverse city.
+In this era of mass global migration, Toronto stands out as an example of a multicultural society.